 The compass is located at the helm station in direct view of the operator when navigating the boat.
-Follow the compass instructions included in the "Owners Packet" to make compensation adjustments to the compass.
+Following the instructions in the compass manual included in the "Owners Packet" will help make compensation adjustments to the compass.

 COCKPIT SHOWER